2 T butter, unsalted

 Au gratin means sprinkled with cheese (or bread crumbs) and browned.
 In this dish, we’ll use cheese.
 Feel free to top it with bread crumbs; it’ll still be au gratin!

-You may substitute your favorite potato – gold, white, red, or even baking potatoes.
-There is no need to peel gold, white, or red potatoes.
-Just scrub the skin well, cut off icky parts, and leave it on.
+You may substitute your favorite potato – gold, white, or red potatoes.
+There is no need to peel these potatoes as you do with the baking potatoes.
+Just scrub it well, cut off icky parts, and leave the rest of the skin on.

 Melt the butter in a medium sized pot that is set over medium heat.